 Working in a skilled trade has meaning.
-A tradesman can look at the finished stonewall, the mended roof or the house they have built and say, “There, I did that!”
+A tradesman can look at a finished stonewall, the mended roof or the house they have built and say, “There, I did that!”

-Working in a trade is both physically demanding and intellectually stimulating.
-Each day is a problem solving exercise, which frequently requires complex thinking.
+Working in the trade industry is both physically demanding and intellectually stimulating.
+Each day is a problem-solving exercise, which frequently requires complex thinking.

 A good tradesman is never one to turn his back on a challenge, especially one that contains a lot of variables and is difficult to isolate.